Here’s what you need to know about COVID-19 (Updated 4/21)

 2. Why was it declared a pandemic?

 In January 2020, WHO declared COVID-19 a “global health emergency.”
-But due to how quickly the virus was spreading, how severely it affected patients, and the alarming lack of action by many countries to prevent its spread, WHO declared COVID-19 a pandemic on March 11, 2020.
+However due to how quickly the virus was spreading, how severely it affected patients, and the alarming lack of action by many countries to prevent its spread, WHO declared COVID-19 a pandemic on March 11, 2020.

-According to the Center for Disease Control (CDC), an infection must go through several levels before it qualifies as a pandemic.
+According to the Centers for Disease Control (CDC), an infection must go through several levels before it qualifies as a pandemic.
 The first level is “Sporadic,” when an infection is infrequent.
 The second level is “Endemic,” when there is a constant presence of an infection in a specific geographical area.
 The third level is “Epidemic,” when there is a sudden increase of infection among a certain population.

 An infection reaches the fourth level, a “Pandemic”, when it spreads across multiple countries or continents and affects a large number of people.